Leland Faust: Career

 Athletes need to plan for strikes and lockdowns as well.
 Making major lifestyle changes and purchasing a new home might need to be deferred in order to set money aside.
 During labor disputes, owners may suspend checks while arbitrators argue over specifics, and months can pass with no income.
 Some of the professional athletes CSI represented are basketball players Kevin Garnett, Tim Duncan, Rik Smits and Nick Van Exel, Footballer Joey Galloway and baseball player Paul O'Neill.
 When there are work stoppages the "public almost always sides with management" according to Faust, "because they see the athletes as overpaid players, not underpaid workers".
 The top 100 of any career are going to make a lot of money and the public may not realize that a professional athlete may only play for four years, and if one season they can't play because of a dispute, then that player has lost a quarter of their career income.
 A benefit of working with sports superstars according to Faust is that "[T]he sports business is almost recession-proof".

-Endorsements of products and services can be very lucrative to pro athletes during and after their peak years, and even unknowns who win medals at the Olympics become household names and earn money quickly.
+Endorsements of products and services can be lucrative to pro athletes during and after their peak years, and even unknowns who win medals at the Olympics become household names and earn money quickly.
 Advertisers know that being aligned with an Olympian is potentially good for their products, because "even without saying anything it means excellence".
 According to Faust, these athletes need to learn that they have peak years for earning from their name, and that "a diversified portfolio works best".
 Keeping debt low and not counting on endorsements is important, because being contacted by advertisers can be hit or miss, and it can take months before money comes in.

 In 1997, CSI started the CSI Equity Fund, opening it up to public investors.
 It was listed on the Schwab Mutual Fund OneSource program without transaction fees.
 Morningstar in 2001 gave CSI a five-star rating.
 Faust stated that they have a "long-term approach and a low turnover", noting that staying diversified within various sectors is a "part of the strength of the fund".
 By 2001, CSI had over 200 professional athletes as clients.
 Faust was named by The Sporting News as "one of the 100 most powerful people in sports".
 In 2001 Barron's named Faust in their top 100 investment managers.
 And again in 2007, 2009, and 2010.
 The New York Times profiled Faust and the CSI Equity Fund in their Money & Business column in 2002.